yellowmessenger/documentation/docs/platform_concepts/data/create-tables.md

 In this doc, following topics will be covered:
 - How to save details in the database
-- Where can save details collected from user
+- Where to save details collected from user

 ### How to access the Database on the yellow.ai platform?